 How to Perform Competitive Analysis

-The article about competitor analysis.
-In marketing, competitor analysis is a set of techniques that managers use to get information about their competitor’s products and services
+This is an article about competitor analysis.
+In marketing, competitor analysis is a set of techniques managers use to obtain information about their competitors’ products and services.

-It allows businesses to understand the dynamics of the marketplace, monitor competitor activity, and identify opportunities for themselves.
+It allows businesses to understand the marketplace dynamics, monitor competitor activity, and identify opportunities for themselves.

-It’s important that you know your competitor so you can stay on top of their game.
+You must know your competitor to stay on top of their game.

 Who Needs A Competitor Analysis Framework?

 It’s important to know your competitor in order to stay on top of their game.
-Analyzing your competitor can tell you a lot about what is going on in the marketplace, and give you the data that will help make sound decisions.
+Analyzing your competitors can tell you a lot about what is going on in the marketplace and give you the data that will help you make sound decisions.

-Competitor analysis is a set of techniques that managers use to get information about their competitor’s products and services.
+Competitor analysis is a set of techniques managers use to get information about their competitors’ products and services.
 It allows businesses to understand the marketplace dynamics, monitor competitor activity, and identify opportunities for themselves.

 We can easily observe competitor behavior using reference sites like SimilarWeb or Alexa.
 Although these tools are not perfect (and each has its specificities), they provide interesting data about competitor strategy.